f3d-app/f3d/doc/user/USAGE.md

 By default, all this information will be loaded from the file and displayed.
 Use the `--geometry-only` [options](OPTIONS.md) to modify this behavior.
 For file formats that do not support it, **a default scene** is created.

+For **default scene** formats, certain default values are set automatically:
+ - line_width: 1.0
+ - point_size: 10.0

+They will be overridden when using corresponding [options](OPTIONS.md).

 ## Animations

 F3D can play animations for a number of file formats (.ex2/.e/.exo/.g, .gltf/.glb, .fbx, .dae, .x, .usd) if the file contains an animation.